ONE HABIT that you can do to help your teen get more sleep.

 Focusing on a set bedtime and then creating a sleep opportunity of 9 to 10 hours is the most important habit to focus on.
 Everything else, every other change, should support this one habit.

-Create a set bedtime!
-All other behaviors and habits should help protect this one habit.
 This bedtime will likely be later than you, the parent, due to the shift in circadian rhythm of teens.

 Circadian Rhythm Of Teens